Condor-Performance-Modeling/how-to/README.md

 That means if you are installing multiple $TOP environments you only need to install miniconda once.

-<b>NOTE: if not installing, you need to activate your conda environment:</b>
+<b>NOTE: if you have an existing miniconda install you need to activate your conda environment:</b>

 ```
 conda activate